 Instructional program.
-The instructional program of the university is administered by the provost with faculty members who are well educated in their teaching fields.
+The instructional program of the university is administered by the Vice President of Academic Affairs with faculty members who are well educated in their teaching fields.
 More than four hundred courses, organized into seven different schools, are currently offered by the university.

 Student Life.
-The student life program of the university is administered by the vice president for student life and dean of students with program directors, residence life staff, and faculty.
+The student life program of the university is administered by the Vice President for Student Life and Dean of Students with program directors, residence life staff, and faculty.
 Areas of student life include student activities, student organizations, residence life, student government association, athletics, intramurals, chapel, Baptist Student Ministry, and health and wellness resources.

 The Regular Session.
 The regular session is administered by the officers of the university and consists of two semesters of sixteen weeks each.
-Work in twenty-nine departments leads to the five degrees offered by the university.
+Work in twenty-nine departments leads to the seven degrees offered by the university.
 Each regular session concludes with commencement.